Director of Student Programs

 - Hands-on component – students spend the bulk of their seminar time in a student-centered, authentic environment

 - Comfort zone expansion component – is significantly challenging in at least one way: psychologically, academically, physically, socially/culturally

 - Problem solving component – at least one segment focuses on critical thinking, design thinking, innovation, or devising creative solutions

 - Collaboration component – at least one segment includes working with other students and/or professionals in the field

 We encourage students to learn about and try new things as a means of discovering themselves and the world around them; this is a fundamental purpose of the Seminar Program.
 For this reason, students will be allowed to take a maximum of two courses falling within a single category during their tour in Middle School.
 Since each student will take a total of five Seminar II/III courses during their 3-years in Middle School, each student will be exposed to between three and five topic areas.
 Seminars will be offered in the following categories:

 - Life Skills

 In addition to Seminar III, all 8th Grade students go on Walkabout in the spring.
-They raft on the San Juan River and explore the Utah Canyonlands as they learn about themselves, others, and important life-long lessons in this coming of age experience named after the Australian aboriginal tradition.
+They go river rafting and explore the Utah Canyonlands as they learn about themselves, others, and important life-long lessons in this coming of age experience named after the Australian aboriginal tradition.